“Building for the Future:” JCU Inaugurates Caroline Critelli Guarini Campus

 The Critelli Guarini campus was completely renovated in keeping with the theme of “Building for the Future,“ with the aim of providing students from all over the world with a new academic center in the heart of Rome.
 The renovation, which was carried out by the AeV architecture studio, was made possible by the generosity of the Hon.
 Guarini, who donated three million dollars to the University, the largest single donation in JCU history.

 Built in 1907, the 1600 square-meter (17,222 square feet) building features three original frescos by Giovanni Battista Conti.
-In addition to classrooms and a physics laboratory, the facility hosts executive offices and a computer lab, and will be home to JCU’s recently inaugurated Master of Arts in Art History, the first-US accredited MA in the history of art based entirely in Rome.
+In addition to classrooms and a physics laboratory, the facility hosts executive offices and a computer lab, and will be home to JCU’s recently inaugurated Master of Arts in Art History, the MA in the history of art based entirely in Rome offered by a US-accredited university.

 “This is a landmark in the growth of our beloved University, our first property in Rome after almost 50 years of presence in the Eternal City, an achievement that will inevitably energize us as we move towards an enrolment of 1,500 students,” said President Pavoncello.
 “We are very proud to have brought back an important building in the center of Rome to its original beauty and elegance, at the end of a process of renovation for which we want to thank our architects and contractor, and most importantly the generous donation of the Hon.
 Guarini.”